Contact the NCDD Team

 The NCDD Board of Directors

-Marla Crockett, Board Chair
+Marla Crockett, Former Board Chair

 Marla Crockett is a freelance dialogue and deliberation consultant in the Washington, D.C. area.
 Since 2007, she has worked primarily with the Kettering Foundation of Dayton, Ohio on projects designed to enhance the public’s influence with government officials in formulating policy on the achievement gap in education, health care reform, and the economy.
 Crockett is currently working with Kettering to brief federal officials on the public’s thinking about economic security.

 She came to the dialogue and deliberation field from a career in public broadcasting.
 At KERA in Dallas, where she worked as a news anchor, producer and news manager from 1985-2006, Crockett became involved in a national reform movement that focused more on the public than candidate “horse races” in political coverage.
 That work inspired her to develop a talk show based on dialogic principles which ran for nine years–and to integrate these ideas in the newsroom.
 After leaving public broadcasting and moving to Maryland, Crockett took an online certification course in dialogue and deliberation from Fielding University in Santa Barbara, California.
-Connect with Marla.

 Martha L. McCoy is executive director of Everyday Democracy (formerly the Study Circles Resource Center).
 She helped take EvDem from a start-up organization to its current strength, with 13 full-time staff, associates across the country, and a network of hundreds of communities.
 Under McCoy’s leadership, EvDem has become respected as a national organization that excels in helping local communities build their own capacity to organize large-scale, diverse dialogue for problem solving.
 Under her direction, EvDem is at the leading edge of connecting public dialogue to collective action and democratic governance, and of keeping race and inclusion at the forefront of practices to strengthen democracy.